About Lake Erie Yearly Meeting

 LEYM holds an annual meeting for four days in July for inspiration and fellowship, with business meetings for consideration of basic policies, committee reports, and responses to concerns brought by committees, and the naming of officers, representatives to Friends’ organizations, and committees.

-LEYM appoints representatives to the following Quaker organizations: American Friends Service Committee; Friends Committee on National Legislation; Quaker Earthcare Witness; Friends General Conference; Friends for Lesbian, Gay, Bisexual, Transgender, and Queer Concerns; Friends World Committee on Consultation; William Penn House; Olney Friends School; Wilmington Yearly Meeting; Ohio Yearly Meeting (Conservative); Canadian Yearly Meeting; Evangelical Friends International – Eastern Region.
+LEYM seeks to appoint representatives to the following Quaker organizations: American Friends Service Committee; Friends Committee on National Legislation; Quaker Earthcare Witness; Friends General Conference; Friends for Lesbian, Gay, Bisexual, Transgender, and Queer Concerns; Friends World Committee on Consultation; William Penn House; Olney Friends School; Wilmington Yearly Meeting; Ohio Yearly Meeting (Conservative); Canadian Yearly Meeting; Evangelical Friends International – Eastern Region.

 A Representative Meeting is held on a weekend in the spring for committee meetings and to prepare the work of the annual meeting.

-At present, the following standing committees are active: Advancement & Outreach, Arrangements & Site, Earthcare, Finance & Budget, High School Youth Program, Ministry & Nurture, Nominating, Peace, Program, Publications & Archives, and Youth & Children.
-Currently, it has no paid staff other than a part-time Youth Coordinator.
-The yearly meeting budget includes support for two private Quaker schools: the Friends School in Detroit and Olney School in Barnesville, Ohio.
+At present, the following standing committees are active: Advancement & Outreach, Arrangements & Site, Finance & Budget, High School Youth Program, Ministry & Nurture, Nominating, Program, Publications & Archives, and Youth & Children.
+A part-time Digital Communications Facilitator and a part-time Database Manager help to maintain the services provided to participants.

 Eight monthly meetings and four worship groups in lower Michigan form a regional organization within LEYM called Green Pastures Quarterly Meeting.
-GPQM has chief administrative responsibility for and ownership of Friends School in Detroit, oversight of the Michigan Friends Center in Chelsea, Michigan, and financial and interactive relationships with the Michigan Area office of the American Friends Service Committee in Ann Arbor.
+GPQM has oversight of the Michigan Friends Center in Chelsea, Michigan, and financial and interactive relationships with the Michigan Area office of the American Friends Service Committee in Ann Arbor.

 A short narrative history of Lake Erie Yearly Meeting is available: